 Editor's Note:Michelle Roth, BA, IBCLC

 While pregnant, it’s common to hear the phrase “eating for two.”
 The same goes for breastfeeding.
 Everything you consume can impact your health and your baby’s health, including the amount of water you drink.

 Here are some solid reasons why you need to drink the recommended amount of water daily:

-1. Helps You Both Stay Hydrated
+1. It Helps You Both Stay Hydrated

-2. Keeps Constipation at Bay
+2. It Keeps Constipation at Bay

-Rather than dread bathroom visits, or sit there screaming in silence as you pass a painful stool, drink more water to help you out.
+Rather than dread bathroom visits or sit there screaming in silence as you pass a painful stool, drink more water to help you out.

-3. Affects Milk Supply
+3. It Affects Your Milk Supply